Kdenlive (KDE Non-Linear Video Editor) is an Open Source video editor built on Qt and KDE Framework libraries.

 Ability to add custom effects and transitions.

 A wide range of effects and transitions.
-Audio effects include normalization, phase and pitch shifting, limiting, volume adjustment, reverb and equalization filters as well as others.
+Audio effects include normalization, phase and pitch shifting, limiting, volume adjustment, reverb and equalization filters, etc.

 Visual effects include options for masking, blue-screen, distortions, rotations, color tools, blurring, obscuring, and others.